AndersTaylor/AndersTaylor/README.md

 ### Hi there 👋
-I'm currently learning C++ for game design.
+I'm currently learning C++ and game design.
 Ask me about the micro indie game scene.

 <!--